 - Secondly, as soon as I drop the round in the receiver, all I have to do is slide my hand down the gun to the slide to rack it in one smooth motion.
 Remember smooth is fast.
-Coming over the top LOOKS cooler, but you have to then bring your hand under the gun and flip you wrist – all that takes time.
+Coming over the top LOOKS cooler, but you have to then bring your hand under the gun and flip you wrist.
+Additional motions add time.

 Now that you have obviously loaded one round, you can then fill the rest of the magazine by using your non-dominant hand to grab single rounds start them into the magazine tube and fully seat them with your thumb.

-Lets say your loaded up with shot as you keep your gun inside the home for short distance protection and you worry about over penetration.
-You fire a couple rounds to no effect, maybe your attacker is behind cover.
-You decide to upgrade to a slug – thumb in the slug, fire and eject (or just eject) the birdshot in the chamber rack the gun and bam you have a slug in the pipe.
+Lets say your loaded up with #8 bird shot as you keep your gun inside the home for short distance protection and you worry about over penetration.
+You fire a couple rounds to no effect.
+Your attacker is behind cover.
+You decide to upgrade to a slug.
+Just thumb in the slug, fire and eject (or just eject) the birdshot in the chamber rack the gun and bam you have a slug in the pipe.

 I imagine there are a couple armchairs and maybe some actual commandos screaming at the computer that this is silly and you should never confront a bad guy with an unloaded gun and (condition butterscotch aside) I would have to agree.

 I want to give a little scenario as a thinking exercise so you can see that you just might need to load a shotgun in a hurry while having to deal with someone with ill intent:

-Your asleep when you hear your preteen daughter scream there is a man in her room – are you going to take the time to fully load your shotgun before you go to her aid, taking time to clear corners and tactically maneuver through the house, or are you going to grab the shotgun, grab some rounds and run to her aid?
+Your asleep when you hear your preteen daughter scream there is a man in her room.
+Are you going to take the time to fully load your shotgun before you go to her aid.
+Will you take time to clear corners and tactically maneuver through the house.
+More likely you would grab the shotgun and some rounds and run to her aid?